sdiehl28/tutorial-website/content/getting_started/_index.md

 All code here uses the Anaconda distribution of Python.
 There are many excellent Anaconda installation tutorials on the web, such as: <a href="https://www.youtube.com/watch?v=YJC6ldI3hWk" target="_blank">Installing Anaconda</a>

 In a production environment, it is important to create the minimal environment necessary in order to minimize application maintenance.
-[Miniconda](<https://docs.conda.io/en/latest/miniconda.html>) (also from Anaconda) is a more appropriate distribution.
+As such, the [Miniconda](<https://docs.conda.io/en/latest/miniconda.html>) distribution (also from Anaconda) may be more appropriate.

-### JupyterLab
+### JupyterLab and Jupyter Notebook

-As of the time of this writing, [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) is in beta, but it is ready for use.
-JupyterLab is a great way to develop Jupyter notebooks.
-I would also recommend the JupyterLab extensions for spell checking and table-of-contents.
+JupyterLab and Jupyter Notebook are great ways to experiment and learn.

-[Jupyter Notebook](<https://jupyter.org/>) is also an excellent option.
-The [Jupyter Notebook Release Notes](<https://jupyter-notebook.readthedocs.io/en/latest/changelog.html#release-6-0>) suggest using Jupyter Lab rather than Jupyter Notebook as Jupyter Notebook will be transitioning to Jupyter Lab.
-For a good introduction to Jupyter Lab see [Jupyter Lab: Evolution of Jupyter Notebook](<https://towardsdatascience.com/jupyter-lab-evolution-of-the-jupyter-notebook-5297cacde6b>).
+JupyterLab may run slow with a large notebook (even after the release of JupyterLab 1.0).
+As such, it may be preferable to use Juypter Notebook until the performance of JupterLab is as good as that of Jupyter Notebook.